laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 Users will likely have a general idea of the differences between casual, business casual, and business formal and if the user sees that casual outfits are wrongly being classified as buysiness formal, they will see this as an indication that they will need to change their interaction in some way to get optimal results.
 This would likely involve them moving to a less busy space with better lighting.

-3. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

 A miss classification could be problematic professionally but not detrimental.
 The clothes a person wears is not a reflection of their intellectual skills and capababilities and while showing up to a business formal interview in business casual is not ideal, it is hopefully not very drastic but can still be a negative experience.

-5. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+I could change the instructions of my device to make it clear that the user should stand in front of a minimal background .The current instructions just ask that the user shows their full outfit to the camera but with more detailed instructions, those missclassifications due to the background could be minimized.

-7. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

 I could improve the system by increasing the training data size.
 For my training set, I pulled photos from the internet and cropped them into squares which often involved adding whitespace around the photo so that the entire outfit was shown while still keeping the person in the center.
 This made the model work very well when the user stands with a white background but not as well when there were more things happening in the background.
 With a more diverse and thoroughd dataset, the model could be improved.